JamesA-usa/JamesA-usa/README.md

 # Hi there 😎

 #### I developed a passion for python which led me to study data science at Western Governors University.
 In between classes, I study cybersecurity as a hobby where I get a chance to use python to automate common cybersecurity tasks.
-I also like to keep up with my...
+I also like to keep up with my remote sensing skills.

 # Data Science Projects